caseyg/awesome/TOPICS.md

 *   [cloudflare/sandbox-sdk](https://github.com/cloudflare/sandbox-sdk) - Run sandboxed code environments on Cloudflare's edge network

 *   [aavetis/PRarena](https://github.com/aavetis/PRarena) - This repo tracks the opened and merged PRs by the top SWE coding agents by OpenAI, GitHub, and others.
 Updates regularly.

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
-Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.